We build the vehicle tracking system using GPS and GSM, based on the ATMega16 microcontroller.

-An industry-standard protocol common to marine applications defined by National Marine Electronics Association (NMEA), USA.
+An industry-standard protocol is common to marine applications defined by National Marine Electronics Association (NMEA), USA.
 NMEA provides direct compatibility with other NMEA-capable devices such as chart plotters and radars.

-TSIP (trimble standard interface protocol)
+TSIP (Trimble standard interface protocol)

 A binary packet protocol that allows the designer to configure and control the GPS receiver for optimal performance in any number of applications.

-TAIP (trimble ASCII interface protocol)
+TAIP (Trimble ASCII interface protocol)

 Designed specifically for vehicle tracking applications.
-It is a bidirectional protocol using simple ASCII commands with the associated ASCII responses.
+It is a bidirectional protocol using simple ASCII commands with associated ASCII responses.

 GSM is a standard set developed by the European Telecommunications Standards Institute (ETSI) to describe technologies for second-generation (2G) digital cellular networks.